-For those just beginning to explore the realm of Mid-Century Modern home furnishings, Eames is the natural point of departure.
-The name Eames, in fact, has become almost synonymous with Mid-Century Modern as items bearing no maker's mark have been dubbed "Eames-era" to garner attention.
+For those just beginning to explore the realm of midcentury modern home furnishings, Eames is the natural point of departure.
+The name Eames has become almost synonymous with midcentury modern.
+In fact, midcentury pieces bearing no maker's mark often are dubbed "Eames-era" to garner attention.

 02 of 06